 Today I’m going to talk about a more serious topic: child developmental milestones and delays.
 We all want our young ones to grow up strong and healthy.
-But what about those times when we are noticing our child isn’t meeting developmental milestones or isn’t as far a long as his/her classmates?
+But what about those times when we are noticing our child isn’t meeting toddler milestones or isn’t as far a long as his/her classmates?
 What are some of the factors we should be on the alert for?
 What should we do?
 Hopefully, I’m going to be able to answer a few of those questions as well as provide resourceful resources to help you and your family!

 Photo Credit: cdc.gov

-- Language is the child’s ability to speak, use body language and gestures, communicate and understand what others are saying.
+- Language development is the child’s ability to speak, use body language and gestures, communicate and understand what others are saying.

 - Social is a child’s ability to interact with others, have relationships with family, friends, teachers, cooperating, and responding to the feelings of others (i.e you begin to cry, they try to comfort you).

 What do specialists mean when they are talking about developmental milestones?

 According to the University of Michigan Health Service Systems, they are referring to an established range of new skills or age-specific tasks that most children can do at certain age ranges.

 Important Note: Always talk to your child’s doctor if you are seeing anything that raises suspicions, no matter how silly you think it may be or inconsequential.
 Do not be worried about bothering your Pediatrician-they’ll tell you whether or not you should be concerned.
 The earlier you catch something the better!
 Acting early can make a huge difference.